AdobeDocs/commerce-operations.en/help/configuration/cli/configure-cron-jobs.md

 >[!INFO]
 >
 >Commerce depends on proper cron job configuration for many important system functions, including indexing.
-Failure to set it up properly means that Magento will not function as expected.
+Failure to set it up properly means that Commerce will not function as expected.

 UNIX systems schedule tasks to be performed by particular users using a _crontab_, which is a file that contains instructions to the cron daemon that tell the daemon in effect to "run this command at this time on this date".
 Each user has its own crontab, and commands in any given crontab are executed as the user who owns it.

 To run cron in a web browser, see [Secure cron.php to run in a browser](../security/secure-cron-php.md).

-## Create or remove the Magento crontab
+## Create or remove the Commerce crontab

-This section discusses how to create or remove your Magento crontab (that is, the configuration for Magento cron jobs).
+This section discusses how to create or remove your Commerce crontab (that is, the configuration for Commerce cron jobs).

-The Magento _crontab_ is the configuration used to run Magento cron jobs.
+The _crontab_ is the configuration used to run cron jobs.

 The Commerce application uses cron tasks that can run with different configurations.
 The PHP command-line configuration controls the general cron job that reindexes indexers, generates e-mails, generates the sitemap, and so on.